CarlB01/Relatednodes/README.md

 * **Zero Layout-Squeezing:** Nodes are generated in a protective off-screen render curtain (`.is-calculating`) to completely isolate DOM reflows.
 * **Predictable Layouts:** Quadrants expand fluidly only when needed, preserving snappier multi-direction responses.
 * **Supercharged Links Ready:** Respects your existing tag-based font colors, customized icons, and core appearance settings natively out of the box.
+* **Native-style hover previews** — peek at note content on hover, consistent with Obsidian’s own page preview behavior.

+### Flexible workspace placement
+The myBrain graph is a normal Obsidian view.
+Drag its tab and drop it anywhere in the workspace—left or right sidebar, main editor area, or a separate window.

 ### 🚀 Pure O(1) JIT Cache Performance
 * **No Database Bottlenecks:** Bypasses text-parsing chains and heavy queries during active navigation cycles using an advanced asynchronous Just-In-Time (JIT) memory mesh.